 - Keep a record of your pain and symptoms after the injection and report your results as instructed by your doctor’s patient care coordinator.

 Remember that your usual pain may go away for a few hours, but after the local anesthetic wears off, it is normal for your pain to return.
+The full effects of the steroid may take two days to two weeks to work, and its lasting effects vary from person to person.
 You may also have some temporary discomfort at the puncture site.
-The full effects of the steroid may take 2 days to 2 weeks to work, and its lasting effects vary from person to person.

-The risks are quite minimal, but are similar to any procedure involving a needle placement.
+The risks of epidural steroid injection are minimal and are similar to any procedure involving a needle placement.
 These include, but are not limited to:

 - Allergic reaction to the anesthetic, steroid, or contrast dye.
 Be sure to inform us before the injection if you have any known allergies.

 - Needle injury to a blood vessel, which may bleed.

 - Irritation of the injected area, which could cause temporary worsening pain.

 - Inability to place the needle at the desired target, resulting in inability to complete the injection.

 - Needle puncture of the spinal fluid tube, causing a spinal fluid leak.
 This could cause a spinal headache, and if not resolved by bed rest, may require specific treatment.